NethServer/docs/administrator-manual/en/access2.rst

 Accessing the Server Manager
 ============================

-.. note:: Documentation about the old Server Manager is available :ref:`here <access2-section>`.
+.. note:: Documentation about the old Server Manager is available :ref:`here <access-section>`.

 |product| can be configured using the :dfn:`Server Manager` web interface.
 You need a web browser like Mozilla Firefox or Google Chrome to access the web interface using the address (URL)